vinniefranco/blockhead/README.md

 ## Usage

-Say you have the following object with a 1:1 and a 1:M set of relational attributes:
+Say you have the following object with some 1:1 and 1:M set of relational attributes:

 ```ruby